-Yes or No Screening Tools
+Yes or No: Screening Tools

-LDSS 5009 - Mental Health Screening Tool
+No LDSS 5009 - Mental Health Screening Tool

-The computer assisted version of the Modified Mini Screening tool (MMS)
+No The computer assisted version of the Modified Mini Screening tool (MMS)

-Other Screening tool (described here):
+Yes or No: Screening Tools No Other Screening tool (described here):

-- d.
-If using the MMS, indicate below the district's cutoff score (7, 8 or 9) for referral to a mental health evaluation. - e.
+d.
+If using the MMS, indicate below the district's cutoff score (7, 8 or 9) for referral to a mental health evaluation.

+e.
 Describe below the procedure the district uses if the screening tool warrants a mental health evaluation referral: